- 4.6/5.0 (19 reviews)

 November 03, 2017 EVENT 2017 CLM Southeast Conference - Removing Trial Blinders: Mediating on the Eve of Trial

-Michael Montgomery from Butler Weihmuller Katz Craig will be presenting in Atlanta, Georgia at the 2017 CLM Southeast Conference on the topic of Removing Trial Blinders: Mediating on the Eve of Trial .
+Michael Montgomery from Butler Weihmuller Katz Craig presented in Atlanta, Georgia at the 2017 CLM Southeast Conference on the topic of Removing Trial Blinders: Mediating on the Eve of Trial .

 October 10, 2017 EVENT 2017 CLM & BUSINESS INSURANCE CONSTRUCTION CONFERENCE - Challenging Experts in Building Product Cases: Clearing the Smoke and Smashing the Mirrors

-Michael Montgomery from Butler Weihmuller Katz Craig along with co-presenters Valerie Garcia, Aaron Lorentz, Theresa Touchton and Lee Wright will be presenting in San Diego, CA at the 2017 CLM & Business Insurance Construction Conference on the topic of Challenging Experts in Building Product Cases: Clearing the Smoke and Smashing the Mirrors .
+Michael Montgomery from Butler Weihmuller Katz Craig along with co-presenters Valerie Garcia, Aaron Lorentz, Theresa Touchton and Lee Wright presented in San Diego, CA at the 2017 CLM & Business Insurance Construction Conference on the topic of Challenging Experts in Building Product Cases: Clearing the Smoke and Smashing the Mirrors .

 June 07, 2017 EVENT FIFEC Annual Conference - Law and Ethics Update 5-260 and Fraud and Misrepresentation